nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 ## Summary of Analysis
 There are several key factors that determine the variability in HDB resale prices:
-- Location: Resale flats in prime locations such as central areas, near MRT stations, or with a good view generally command higher prices.
+- `Location`: Resale flats in prime locations such as central areas, near MRT stations, or with a good view generally command higher prices.
-- Size: The size of the flat is a major factor, with larger flats typically costing more.
+- `Size`: The size of the flat is a major factor, with larger flats typically costing more.
-- Age of the building: Newer buildings tend to have a higher resale value compared to older buildings.
+- `Age of the building`: Newer buildings tend to have a higher resale value compared to older buildings.
-- Floor level: Flats on higher floors are generally more expensive than those on lower floors.
+- `Floor level`: Flats on higher floors are generally more expensive than those on lower floors.
-- Leasehold: The remaining lease of a resale flat also plays a role in determining its price, a buyers would prefer to buy a flat with a longer lease.
+- `Leasehold`: The remaining lease of a resale flat also plays a role in determining its price, a buyers would prefer to buy a flat with a longer lease.

-Sources of information:
+Sources:
 - https://www.99.co/singapore/insider/factors-affecting-property-resale-value-2/
 - https://www.propertyguru.com.sg/property-guides/hdb-valuation-sales-12882
 - https://www.iproperty.com.sg/news/4-factors-that-will-affect-your-flats-resale-value/

-Based on the preliminary research conducted, the features were further filtered to focus on.
+The features were further filtered based on the preliminary research conducted, resulting in the feature list listed in the data dictionary.

 The analysis informed on the changes in resale prices over the past decade and how multi-generation flats performed differently.